OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

 -  **opennebula**: main OpenNebula binaries
 -  **opennebula-devel**: Examples, manpages and install\_gems (depends on **opennebula**)
--  **opennebula-zones**: OpenNebula OZones (depends on **opennebula**)
 -  **opennebula-sunstone**: OpenNebula Sunstone (depends on **opennebula**)

 1.3.
 Installing on Debian/Ubuntu
 --------------------------------

-The JSON ruby library packaged with Debian 6 is not compatible with ozones.
+The JSON ruby library packaged with Debian 6 is not compatible with OpenNebula.
 To make it work a new gem should be installed and the old one disabled.
 You can do so executing these commands:

 .. code::